Q. When are the April Commencement ceremonies?

 Q. When are the April Commencement ceremonies?

 Q: What about disability access?

-A: Guests who need mobility assistance should enter the Arena at the southwest corner entrance near the Handicap Parking Lot.
+A: Guests who need mobility assistance should enter the Arena at the southwest corner entrance on Ottawa Avenue.
 Arena staff will direct guests upon entering the facility.
 NOTE: Due to the high number of special needs guests attending the commencement ceremony it is not always possible to have entire families seated together.
 Access to most of the arena seating requires climbing or descending steps.

 Q: Which side of the student’s cap is the tassel supposed to hang when entering the arena?

 A: All tassels are to be on the right side of the cap for Bachelor students.
 During the ceremony, undergraduate students will move the tassel to the left when instructed.
 Masters/Doctorate students will process into the arena with the tassel on the left where it will remain for the duration of the ceremony.

 A: Prearrange a meeting spot outside of the Arena with your families and guests after the ceremony.
 Approximately 9,000 people will exit at the same time and it is difficult to locate your family and guests.
 Consider meeting at a lunch location.
 Reservations are recommended.

 Q: May family members take photographs?